In injury cases where the victim was burnt intentionally or was extremely negligently, the defendant may be exposed to punitive damages.

 Product Burn Injury Settlements

 A patient in the hospital got burnt when his bed was caught on fire because of the faulty product design.
 The manufacturer of the bed settled for a compensation of $1,000,000.

 In another case, a woman got burnt because of a highly flammable skirt.
 She got perpetual burns and scarring around her waist.
 The manufacturer of the flammable skirt settled for close to $4,000,000.

-General Negligence Settlements and Verdicts
+Negligence Burn Injury Settlements and Verdicts

 The hot water system of a hotel allowed boiling hot water to be supplied to the hotel washrooms.
-A plaintiff who was already disabled lowered into the bathtub and got second degree burns.
+A plaintiff who was already disabled lowered into the bathtub and got second-degree burns.
 The compensation settled by the hotel was around $275,000.

 There is a famous case of a woman who got $640,000 from McDonald's when she received third-degree burns from boiling hot coffee.

-Special Case: Workers' Compensation Settlements
+Workers' Compensation Burn Injury Settlements

-A burn injury at the workplace that does not involve negligence of the employer will only be compensated by the worker's compensation carrier.
+A burn injury at the workplace that does not involve the negligence of the employer will only be compensated by the worker's compensation carrier.
 The award of a worker's compensation claim is usually a lot lower than that expected in a traditional personal injury civil lawsuit.
 The amount of compensation differs in different states.
-In cases where the victim did not get permanent disability and disfigurement, he or she may not get very high worker's compensation payment.
+In cases where the victim did not get permanent disability and disfigurement, he or she may not get a very high worker's compensation payment.